Sonny Finch

-Sonny Finch (born 5 August 2005) is an English professional footballer who plays as a forward for EFL Championship club Middlesbrough.
+Sonny Finch (born 5 August 2005) is an English professional footballer who plays as a forward for club Grimsby Town.

 Club career

+Middlesbrough

 Finch signed his first professional contract with Middlesbrough shortly after his seventeenth birthday, in August 2022.
 He had been with the club since under-13 level.
 He had travelled with the first team squad for pre-season training in Portugal and impressed.

 Finch made his professional club debut in the EFL Cup starting in a 1–0 defeat at home at the Riverside Stadium to Barnsley on 10 August 2022.

 On 30 August 2024, Finch joined EFL League Two club Milton Keynes Dons on a season-long loan.
 He made his debut for the club on 2 August 2024 as a 61st-minute substitute in a 1–0 defeat away to Salford City, however was later substituted himself in second-half added time due to injury.
 Whilst on loan, Finch scored his first senior professional goal on 1 October 2024, in a 5–1 away win over Harrogate Town.

+South Shields

+On 13 January 2026, Finch joined National League North club South Shields on loan for the remainder of the season.
+On 27 March 2026, he joined the club permanently on a two-and-a-half year deal.

+Grimsby Town

+On 24 August 2026, it was announced that Finch had signed for EFL League Two side Grimsby Town, on a three-year deal for an undisclosed fee.